© Copyright ResourcefulManager

-But before pinning the blame on the employee, consider that the problem could be coming from you.
+But before pinning the blame on the employee, consider that the problem could be coming from the manager.

+Why?
 A crucial part of coaching is to play to the person’s strengths.
+And managers often forget that critical element.

 “Coach employees to their strongest abilities and the lessons will pay off,” says David Lee, founder of HumanNature@work.

-Here are 5 guides to hone your skills, so your coaching invests in employees performing their best and continuing to improve.
+Here are five ways to hone coaching skills, so you invest in employees performing their best and continuing to improve.

-Avoid asking your employee a question then immediately launching into an explanation or list of problems.
+Avoid asking employees a question and then immediately launching into an explanation or list of problems.

-This inhibits the most critical part of a teaching moment: We don’t let the employee give a full answer.
+This inhibits the most critical part of a teaching moment — not letting employees give a full answer.

 For example, you see an employee struggle with a task and ask, “Is there something about the process you don’t understand?”

-But rather than wait until the employee answers, you keep going: “Because it is a little tricky if you don’t do it very often, and it has to be done in a very a specific way – here let me show you.”
+But rather than wait until the employee answers, you keep going: “Because it’s a little tricky if you don’t do it very often, and it has to be done in a very specific way – here let me show you.”

 Leave it at one question, then let the employee tell you what’s wrong.